Northwestern University (Evanston, Ill.). Department of Economics

 Overview Dale Mortensen (1939-2014) was an American economist and Nobel laureate, 2010.
 In 1965 he joined the faculty of Northwestern University and in 1980 became professor of Managerial Economics and Decision Sciences at the Kellogg School of Management.
 Beverly Mortensen (1939- ) is a scholar of music and ancient Jewish religion.
 The Dale Mortensen and Beverly Papers fills 171 boxes, includes approximately 3.00 gigabytes of born-digital files, and spans the years 1939-2014.

-Overview The Leon (1924-2013) and Rae (1935-2013) Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.
-Leon Moses, was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
-Rae Moses was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+Overview Leon Moses (1924-2013), was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
+Rae Moses (1935-2013) was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+The Leon and Rae Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.

-Abstract This series fills 9 boxes of material consisting of Robert H. Strotz's tenure at Northwestern University's Economics Department.
-Most of the material is concentrated between 1962-1969.
-The collection's time period also concurs with Strotz's tenure as Dean of the College of Arts and Sciences, 1965-1970.
-Files on conferences and lectures, general correspondence, graduate students, course materials, book and manuscript reviews, and site visits to other educational institutions on behalf of the HEW...
+Abstract This series consists of 9 boxes of material consisting of Robert H. Strotz's tenure at Northwestern University's Economics Department.
+The bulk of the material covedrs the period 1962-1969.
+The collection's time period also covers Strotz's tenure as Dean of the College of Arts and Sciences, 1965-1970.
+Files on conferences and lectures, general correspondence, graduate students, course materials, book and manuscript reviews, and site visits to other educational institutions on behalf of the U.S....

 Dates: 1959-1970; Other: Majority of material found in 1962-1969